michaelpatrickpurcell/castle-of-magic/README.md

 Each basic character scores one point for each piece of regalia that they control at the end of the game.

-If a basic character is devoured by the Hydra, they score zero points.
+If a basic character is devoured by the Monster, they score zero points.

 ### Cultists
 Each basic character belongs to one of the three clans.
 Cultists do not owe fealty to any of the three countries.
 Instead, cultists worship the Hydra.